-Back pain is not caused by a genetic predisposition, so if you and your parents happen to all have back pain, it’s not likely to be because of something you inherited.
+Back pain is not caused by a genetic predisposition, so if you and your parents happen to all have backache, it’s not likely to be because of something you inherited.
 However, it is possible that a shared injury occurred if, for example, the family was all in a vehicle during a car accident.
 The pain may have started sooner for some than others, but that doesn’t necessarily mean the injuries happened at different times.

 This actually is true when it comes to acute pain at the time of an injury, but when dealing with chronic pain, this is not always the case.
-Long-term back pain, even if it is not that severe, may indicate serious degeneration.
+Long-term backache even if it is not that severe, may indicate serious degeneration.
 On the other hand, severe pain like sciatica can potentially be caused by something relatively simple to correct.

 Granted, there are times when rest is needed, but lying down for weeks is not always the best medicine.
 In fact, being sedentary for more than a couple of days can lead to all sorts of problems including:

-When dealing with back pain, you may not often think of the neck as the underlying source of the problem.
+When dealing with backache, you may not often think of the neck as the underlying source of the problem.
 However, this has been the case for many.
 When the C1 (atlas) becomes misaligned, shifts take place throughout the back to compensate.
-If the biggest changes occur in the lower back, this can eventually lead to chronic pain and nerve conditions like sciatica.
+If the biggest changes occur in the lower back, this can lead to chronic pain and nerve conditions like sciatica.
 In these cases, correcting the original problem can be the first step in finding long-term relief, and this has been seen in upper cervical case studies.
 To learn more, find a practitioner near you.